-"...bring pure, pressed olive oil for lighting, to keep a lamp burning continuously."
+"Command the Children of Israel that they take to you clear olive oil, pressed for lighting, to keep a lamp burning continuously."
 (24:2)

 The Ner HaMa'aravi (Western Lamp, also known as the Eternal Flame) stands as testimony that the Divine Presence dwells within the Jews.
 (Rashi on Vayikra 24:3)